riceissa/issarice.com/external/lesswrong.com/is-it-harder-to-become-a-miri-mathematician.md

 Is it harder to become a MIRI mathematician in 2019 compared to in 2013?

 Below, I make the distinction between "MIRI mathematician" and "MIRI engineer".
 (In my mind I tend to think of these as "researchers" and "engineers", respectively, but I think MIRI calls both of these classes of people "researchers" these days so I want to avoid using "researcher".)
+Basically I count anyone who has published a paper or post in agent foundations as a mathematician, and everyone else as an engineer.
 From the current [team page](https://intelligence.org/team/), I would classify Nate, Eliezer, Benya, Scott, Sam, Abram, and Tsvi as "MIRI mathematician", and Jesse, Nick, Buck, Ben, James, and Edward as "MIRI engineer".
+I don't actually know if this is a reasonable classification given that MIRI's recent work isn't public.

 As far as I can tell, MIRI has not made any new mathematician hires since mid-2017; see [this table](https://aiwatch.issarice.com/?organization=Machine+Intelligence+Research+Institute#full-history-of-additions-and-subtractions) which I made, and [this blog post](https://intelligence.org/2017/07/04/updates-to-the-research-team-and-a-major-donation/) which I believe is the last hiring update for mathematicians.